Trypanosoma brucei: Life cycle

-T. brucei completes its life cycle between tsetse fly (of the genus Glossina) and mammalian hosts, including humans, cattle, horses, and wild animals.
+T. brucei completes its life cycle between tsetse flies (of the genus Glossina) and mammalian hosts, including humans, cattle, horses, and wild animals.
 In stressful environments, T. brucei produces exosomes containing the spliced leader RNA and uses the endosomal sorting complexes required for transport (ESCRT) system to secrete them as extracellular vesicles.
 When absorbed by other trypanosomes these EVs cause repulsive movement away from the area and so away from bad environments.

 In mammalian host

 Infection occurs when a vector tsetse fly bites a mammalian host.
 The fly injects the metacyclic trypomastigotes into the skin tissue.
 The trypomastigotes enter the lymphatic system and into the bloodstream.
 The initial trypomastigotes are short and stumpy (SS).
-They are protected from the host's immune system by producing antigentic variation called variant surface glycoproteins on their body surface.
+They are protected from the host's immune system by producing antigenic variation in variant surface glycoproteins on their body surface.
 Once inside the bloodstream, they grow into long and slender forms (LS).
 Then, they multiply by binary fission.
 Some of the daughter cells then become short and stumpy again.
 Some of them remains as intermediate forms, representing a transitional stage between the long and short forms.
 The long slender forms are able to penetrate the blood vessel endothelium and invade extravascular tissues, including the central nervous system (CNS) and placenta in pregnant women.

 Sometimes, wild animals can be infected by the tsetse fly and they act as reservoirs.
 In these animals, they do not produce the disease, but the live parasite can be transmitted back to the normal hosts.
 Besides preparation to be taken up and vectored to another host by a tsetse fly, transition from LS to SS in the mammal serves to prolong the host's lifespan controlling parasitemia aids in increasing the total transmitting duration of any particular infested host.